AlexBieg/obsidian-better-command-palette/README.md

 Any command can be added including other macro commands.
 Each command is run in sequence.
 At each step the macro will check if the next command can be run.
 Certain commands require certain conditions to be met.
 A an error message will be shown if a command could not be run.
 The macro will only be shown in the command palette if the first command can be run at that time.

 Hotkeys can be assigned to the macro in the normal hotkey tab after the macro has been created.

+### Hidden Items
+All items that are shown in the palette (Commands, Files, and Tags) can be hidden.
+Click the `X` next to the item to hide it from both current and future search results.
+If you want to be able to selec that item again briefly you can click the `Show hidden items` message under the search input or use `cmd+I` to reveal hidden items in the palette.
+These will be highlighted to better distinguish them.
+If you decide you want to unhide an item simply make sure hidden items are being shown, search for the item, and click the plus button next to it.

 ## Development
 ### Project Setup